 “They didn’t want it good, they wanted it Wednesday.”
 Robert A. Heinlein

 I tend to thrive on deadlines, creating them for myself even if I don’t have to because it makes me more productive, but this month I have no projects demanding urgent attention.
 And I’m still managing to get a few things done.

-Here are a couple of little drawings I’ve just finished and listed on Etsy:
+Here are three little drawings I’ve just finished: